Panduza/panduza-rust/src/attribute/structure.req.md

 ## Specific management of `flat`

-Field `flat` contains a modified structure of data contained in StructureBuffer to ease operations of finding metadata based on topic input.
+Field `flat` is a `FlatStructure` instance that contains a flattened representation of the hierarchical StructureBuffer data to ease operations of finding metadata based on topic input.

-- Each time we recieved a StructureBuffer, `flat` must be updated. (you can use add_callback for this)
+- Each time we receive a StructureBuffer, `flat` must be updated using `FlatStructure::update_from_buffer()` (you can use add_callback for this)
-- Insert a entry in the map only if StructureBuffer node contains a `mode`, it means that it is a leaf of the tree and a valid attribute to insert.
+- The `FlatStructure` automatically handles the flattening logic:
+  - Only inserts entries for nodes that contain both 'type' and 'mode' fields (indicating valid attribute leaves)
-- Each key is a complete Panduza topic without the final [cmd|att] see `req\panduza_topics.req.md` for more information
+  - Each key is a complete Panduza topic without the final [cmd|att] suffix (see `req\panduza_topics.req.md` for more information)
-- To build a topic take root elements as instance of the topics
+  - Recursively processes the structure tree to build topic paths from root elements as instance topics
+- Use `FlatStructure` methods like `get()`, `find_attributes()`, and `get_topics()` for attribute lookup operations

 ## Implementation Methods